piyalidas10/Angular-Interview-Questions/README.md

   -  Wrong SameSite
 📌 Interview line : “CORS errors are symptoms, not causes.”

-### Why Postman not showing CORS error but Browser shows ?
+### Why Postman not showing CORS error but Browser shows response?
 > CORS is a browser security feature.
 Postman is not a browser, so it does not enforce CORS.
 > Postman does not show CORS errors because CORS is enforced by browsers, not servers.
 The browser blocks JavaScript from reading responses that violate cross-origin rules, while Postman communicates directly with the server without any such restrictions.
 Browser Diagram